Stable costs but more uninsured as ‘Obamacare’ sign-ups open

 President Donald Trump doesn’t conceal his disdain for “Obamacare” and keeps trying to dismantle the program.

 During President Barack Obama’s tenure, open enrollment involved a national campaign to get people signed up.
-The program’s complexity was always a problem, and many lower-income people didn’t understand they could get financial help with premiums.
+The program’s complexity was always a problem, and many lower-income people still don’t understand they can get financial help with premiums.

-For example, the nonpartisan Kaiser Family Foundation has estimated that some 4 million uninsured people may be eligible for coverage at no monthly cost to them, after taking subsidies into account.
-Zero-premium plans are skimpy, but experts say it beats going uninsured.
+That can translate to several million uninsured people unaware they qualify for help.
+An analysis Thursday from the consulting firm Avalere Health found that low-income residents in 96% of counties served by HealthCare.gov can find a basic “bronze” plan at no cost to them, factoring in subsidies.
+Bronze plans are skimpy, but experts say it beats going uninsured.

+Standard “silver” plans are available at no additional cost in 25% of counties, and people eligible for generous subsidies can find more robust “gold” plans for zero premium in 23% of counties, the study found.

 But the Trump administration says it’s not specifically advertising that.
 Early on, it slashed the Obamacare ad budget.
 Officials say they’re focused on providing a quality sign-up experience and keeping the HealthCare.gov website running smoothly.